Bubz949/finShield/SeniorShield/CHATBOT_README.md

-# FinShield AI Chatbot Implementation
+# Nuvanta AI Chatbot Implementation

 ## Overview
-I've successfully implemented a Gen AI chatbot for your FinShield application that helps users with:
+I've successfully implemented a Gen AI chatbot for your Nuvanta application that helps users with:
 - General app navigation and features
 - Transaction-related questions
 - Security and fraud prevention guidance